maddo/maddo.github.io/_posts/2015-06-19-first-impressions-of-the-evoluent-vertical-mouse.md

 As for the 4 points I wanted to look out for, in rapid fire:

-1. New sore point on the lower right base of hand, where more contact is made
+1. Lower right base of the hand getting sore from increased contact with the table
  - No indication of this yet.
-1. It's tough to get the hand up and over the mouse to the keyboard, due to it's vertical design
+1. It's tough to quickly switch from keyboard to mouse, as it's vertical design requires more height clearance
  - The new form factor takes some getting used to.
 At one point, I switched from keyboard to mouse quickly and sort of crashed my hand down on top of the mouse, expecting the lower-profile traditional mouse.
 Later, I swept the mouse clear off the keyboard tray, barely catching it before it hit the ground.
 Then I did that again.
 I suppose at some point I'll get used to it.
 1. It's easier to accidentally click the buttons
  - I didn't notice this either.